FetchDX fecal sample testing kit box on a white background

 How it works:

 Use the included scoop to collect a small stool sample, register your kit online, freeze the ice pack, and ship everything with the prepaid overnight label.
-The lab processes the sample and sends results directly to your vet within 1 business day.
-You’ll receive a follow-up summary 72 hours later.
+The lab processes and sends results to your vet within 1 business day of receiving the sample and then to you.

 What’s included: